thanks4opensource/regbits/README.md

 The examples show correct regbits usage.
 The type-safe design of regbits will intentionally produce compile failures in case of mismatches between regbits objects, as per [above](#regbits_compile_time_errors).
 Also see ["Type-safe error detection"](#type_safe_error_detection) in the unittest documentation, below.

-Many of the examples (and the [unit test suite](unittest)) show regbits' operator and function/method syntaxes, both of which produce the same results.
-They can be used interchangeably.
+Many of the examples (and the [unit test suite](unittest)) show regbits' operator and function/method syntaxes, both of which produce the same results and can be used interchangeably.

 #### Word, single bit, and multiple bit span assignment